-The Compensation Committee consists of Ms. Mora (Chair), Mr. Batra, Dr. Hanley and Mr. Hess.
+The Compensation Committee consists of Ms. Mora (Chair), Mr. Batra and Mr. Hess.
+Dr. Peter R. Hanley also served on the Compensation Committee until May 2019 when his tenure as a director ended.
 Each member of the Compensation Committee meets the requirements for independence under applicable Nasdaq and SEC rules.
 The Compensation Committee's responsibilities include:

-- reviewing and approving the compensation of our Chief Executive Officer and our other executive officers; - overseeing the evaluation of our executive officers; - overseeing Chief Executive Officer and other executive officer succession planning; - periodically reviewing and approving our management incentive bonus plan; - overseeing the risks associated with our compensation policies and practices and annually reviewing whether such policies and practices are reasonably likely to have a material adverse effect on the Company; - reviewing the Compensation Discussion and Analysis required to be included in the annual proxy statement;

-- preparing the annual Compensation Committee Report required to be included in the annual proxy statement: - overseeing and administering our equity incentive plans; - reviewing and making recommendations to the Board of Directors with respect to director compensation; and - appointing, compensating, assessing the independence of, and overseeing the work of any compensation consultant.
+- reviewing and approving the compensation of our Chief Executive Officer and our other executive officers; - overseeing the evaluation of our executive officers; - overseeing Chief Executive Officer and other executives' succession planning; - periodically reviewing and approving our management incentive bonus plans; - overseeing the risks associated with our compensation policies and practices and annually reviewing whether such policies and practices are reasonably likely to have a material adverse effect on the Company; - reviewing the Compensation Discussion and Analysis required to be included in the annual proxy statement; - preparing the annual Compensation Committee Report required to be included in the annual proxy statement; - overseeing and administering our equity incentive plans; - reviewing and making recommendations to the Board of Directors with respect to director compensation; and - · appointing, compensating, assessing the independence of, and overseeing the work of any compensation consultant.

-The Compensation Committee held ten meetings in 2018.
+The Compensation Committee held six meetings in 2019.
 See the section below entitled "Executive Compensation - Compensation Discussion and Analysis" for further information about the role of the Compensation Committee and the scope of its activities.